 | Discrete and Analog Sensors |

 Fuel tanks, battery power, lighting systems, and water levels are just some of things you need to monitor to keep your network up and running.
 Track changing network conditions with these discrete & analog sensors.

-It's 3:24 PM on Sunday at our Fresno, CA, USA headquarters.
-It's late in the day, but we promise to start on your quote first thing in the morning.
+It's 1:10 PM on Tuesday at our Fresno, CA, USA headquarters.
+We can start on your quote right away.

 Would you rather just call us?
 We're in the office right now.
 Call 1-800-693-0351.